 A true story packed with fiction, from the admired Spanish writer, Javier Cercas

-A decade later, Javier Cercas addresses the enigma of the man, his truths and lies, and, through an investigation that unravels Spain's history in the twentieth century, delves with passion and unflinching honesty into that deepest part of human nature - our infinite capacity for self-deception, our need for conformity, our lies, our insatiable thirst for affection and our opposing needs for fiction and reality.
+In this extraordinary novel - part narrative, part history, part essay, part biography, part autobiography - Javier Cercas unravels the enigma of the man and delves with passion and honesty into the most ambiguous aspects of what makes us human - our infinite capacity for self-deception, our need for conformity, our thirst for affection and our conflicting needs for fiction and for truth.

 Translated from the Spanish by Frank Wynne

 [The Impostor] vibrates with an insomniac energy . . . it has the hot, charged energy of sitting through a trial . . .
 The language is precise, distinctive and delicious. - New York Times

 A fascinating, highly charged, scalpel-sharp dissection. - The Times

 The Impostor is a humane, artistically responsible and civilised book, one that you finish feeling heartened that such a serious-minded writer as Cercas is at work. - Sunday Times

 No Spanish writer has probed the unhealed wounds of the country's history with more subtlety and rigour than Mr Cercas - Economist

 Besides being a piece of nifty journalistic detective work, Cercas' book is an insightful psychological study . . .
 Both convincing and compelling - Spectator

 Javier Cercas is one of Europe's most serious and attractive writers . . .
 Cercas is not content with the easy story, in this case the unmasking of a false hero.
 He boldly searches for the hidden truths of his elusive subject and his times. - Literary Review

 Masterly . . .
 Cercas probes this mysterious and extraordinary life with uncommon patience, uncommon skill and uncommon sympathy. - Scotsman